Kong/docs.konghq.com/app/enterprise/1.3-x/admin-api/index.md

 [Active health checks][active] continue to execute for unhealthy targets.
 Note that if active health checks are enabled and the probe detects that the target is actually healthy, it will automatically re-enable it again.
-To permanently remove a target from the ring-balancer, you should [delete a target](#delete-target) instead.
+To permanently remove a target from the balancer, you should [delete a target](#delete-target) instead.